 Mother charged after New Jersey investigators solve 1984 ‘Baby Mary’ cold case

 On the morning Christmas Eve in 1984, a baby girl’s body was found wrapped in a towel, inside a plastic bag.
-Her identity has remained a mystery until now
+Her identity remained a mystery until now

-Nearly 40 years after an infant was found wrapped in a towel and stuffed in a plastic bag left to die on a cold December morning in a wooded area of Mendham Township, New Jersey, investigators have solved the cold case.
+Nearly 40 years after an infant was found wrapped in a towel and stuffed in a plastic bag left to die on a cold December morning in a wooded area of Mendham Township, New Jersey, investigators have solved the case.

 Two young boys who were out fishing on the morning of Christmas Eve in 1984 when they discovered the baby girl’s body at the Dismal Harmony Natural Area.

-The identity of the baby, and her parents, has been a mystery until this year.
+The baby was baptized by Rev. Michael Drury of St. Joseph Church, who gave her the name “Baby Mary.”
+But her identity remained a mystery until this year.

 After a multiyear investigation and new DNA analysis, the baby’s mother was arrested in South Carolina and charged with manslaughter, Morris County Prosecutor Robert Carroll announced at a press conference on Thursday.

 Prosecutors declined to share the mom’s name because she was a minor at the time of the alleged crime.
 The man who authorities identified as the baby’s father has since passed away.
+There is no evidence that he was aware of the pregnancy or the birth.

-The baby was found around 10.35am on Christmas Eve day near Mt.
+The baby was found around 10.35am on the morning of Christmas Eve near Mt.
 Pleasant Road in Mendham Township, New Jersey.

-Police officers located the baby girl’s body wrapped in a towel, inside a plastic bag.
-At the time of her discovery, the baby’s umbilical cord was still attached.
+Her body was wrapped in a towel, inside a plastic bag.
+Her umbilical cord was still attached.

 The Medical Examiner determined the infant had been alive at the time of her birth.
 Her death was ruled a homicide.